snilbog/week04day05homework/week_00_installfest/install_fest_osx.md

 #Verify your installation

+1.) **Quit iTerm** to make sure all of your settings are the latest version and restart it.

+2.)
 Run each of these commands and then call someone over to validate your installation is correct.

 ```
 rails -v